rails/rails/guides/source/rails_on_rack.md

 ### Rails Application's Rack Object

 `ApplicationName::Application` is the primary Rack application object of a Rails application.
-Any Rack compliant web server should be using +ApplicationName::Application+ object to serve a Rails application.
+Any Rack compliant web server should be using `ApplicationName::Application` object to serve a Rails application.

-### +rails server+
+### `rails server`

-`rails server` does the basic job of creating a +Rack::Server+ object and starting the webserver.
+`rails server` does the basic job of creating a `Rack::Server` object and starting the webserver.

-Here's how +rails server+ creates an instance of +Rack::Server+
+Here's how `rails server` creates an instance of `Rack::Server`

 ```ruby
 Rails::Server.new.tap { |server|